-- Developing a Code of Conduct;37 - Communicating expectations regarding ethical behavior;38 - Assessing risk related to ethical misconduct;39 - Training employees and senior leadership on code requirements and expectations;40 - Receiving, investigating, escalating, and managing complaints of misconduct;41 and - Protecting the anonymity and confidentiality of those reporting misconduct.42
+- assessing risk related to ethical misconduct; - training employees and senior leadership on code requirements and expectations; - receiving, investigating, escalating, and managing complaints of misconduct; and - protecting the anonymity and confidentiality of those reporting misconduct.

-Codes of Conduct
+B. Codes of Conduct

-A literature review and a review of codes of conduct in the public and private sectors indicates that a common best practice is to include clear, strong language regarding the critical requirements for ethical behavior.
+59. My review of several codes of conduct and literature on the common elements of codes of conduct supports my assertion that it is a best practice for codes to contain clear, strong language regarding the critical requirements for ethical behavior.

-In 2005, the Harvard Business Review published an article (Paine and others, 2005) that surveyed best-practice guidelines and the Codes of Conduct of respected corporations to glean the common principles.
-The article sets forth a "Global Business Standards Codex" that "is intended . . . as a benchmark for those wishing to create their own world-class code.
-It represents an attempt to gain a comprehensive, but simplified, picture of
+60. In 2005, the Harvard Business Review published an article (Paine and others, 2005) that surveyed best-practice guidelines and the Codes of Conduct of respected corporations to glean the common principles.
+The article sets forth a "Global Business Standards Codex" that "is intended not as a model code that companies should adopt as is, but as a benchmark for those wishing to create their own world-class code.
+It represents [Harvard Business School's] attempt to gain a comprehensive, but simplified, picture of the conduct expected of today's corporations."
+In addition to provisions on individuals' duty of loyalty, prevention of harassment and discrimination, and responsiveness to employees, "provisions forbidding retaliation against employees who report misconduct are also widespread in codes of conduct" (Paine and others, 2005: 5).